lagossapp/lagoss/docs/content/introduction.md

 ## How it works

-Lagon uses V8 Isolates, which are sandboxed environments used to run plain JavaScript.
+Lagoss uses V8 Isolates, which are sandboxed environments used to run plain JavaScript.
 That means each Function's memory is isolated from each others, and you can run a lot of them at the same time with very few resources.
 [Node.js](https://nodejs.org/), [Electron](https://www.electronjs.org/), [Deno](https://deno.land/) (and [Deno Deploy](https://deno.com/deploy)), [Cloudflare Workers](https://workers.cloudflare.com/) are also using V8 Isolates to execute JavaScript.

 Starting an Isolate is a lot faster than starting a whole Node.js process, which allows for almost free cold starts.